MariuszKaminski/Milestone-Project-1/README.md

 ## Testing
 1. As a new user I can easily navigate the website.
 * Result: PASSED
-  * The website has a navbar with links to homepage sections and other website pages that can be accessed from every webiste page.
+  * The website has a navbar with links to homepage sections and other website pages that can be accessed from every website page.
 2. As a new user I can easily find pricing information.
 * Result: PASSED
   * There is an easy to follow extensive pricing offer provided in the form of a table.
-3. As a new user I can easily find personal traning and classes information.
+3. As a new user I can easily find personal training and classes information.
 * Result: PARTIAL PASS
   * There is a weekly class schedule and offered services information provided for everyone, however more detailed information about particular personal trainers is only available after sign up.
 4. As a new user I can check the the location of the gym.